EMERGENCY TRAVEL ALERT:

 Webinar Presentation, Statutory Submittal Requirements to FDOT and Zoning for Lands underlying airport surfaces

 Posted November 3, 2016

-In response to the amendment of Chapter 333, Florida Statutes, (FS), Airport Zoning, effective July 1, 2016, the Florida Department of Transportation (FDOT) Aviation and Spaceports Office (ASO) prepared several resource documents to address the changes to Chapter 333, FS, which requires the political subdivisions to amend their airport zoning regulations by July 1, 2017.
-The resource documents on the FDOT ASO website include:
+In response to the amendment of Chapter 333, Florida Statutes, (FS), Airport Zoning, effective July 1, 2016, the Florida Department of Transportation (FDOT) Aviation Office (AO) prepared several resource documents to address the changes to Chapter 333, FS, which requires the political subdivisions to amend their airport zoning regulations by July 1, 2017.
+The resource documents on the FDOT AO website include: